ScorpionResponse/pelican_blog/content/posts/2017-01-31-trump_feeling.md

 of complicity in them probably means that I am guilty of supporting them through my direct action.
 I have generally been open to the people in my life saying "Hey, asshole, thing X you're doing is bad and wrong!" and I will try to change my behavior.
-None of this matter except to give you the context of who I am.
+None of this matters except to give you the context of who I am.

 Donald Trump's election isn't just dangerous because we will turn a blind eye